cmlibs/zinc/docs/CMGUI_glyphs.rst

 * direction: *orientation_scale* field
 * magnitude: *variable_scale* field

 The variable scale field is an extra scaling factor in addition to the magnitude of the vector.
 For the final glyph size equation I will call the variable scale field "lambda" - this is because the variable scale field is often the eigenvalue of an eignevector calculated from deformations.
-Run through example *a/large_strain* to see this in action.
+Run through the `large_strain`_ example (*a/large_strain*) to see this in action.

 Final glyph size = (b1+c1M*lambda1)*(b2+c2M*lambda2)*(b3+c3M*lambda3)